Why GitHub is Essential for Network Automation

 6 >>>>>>> newfeature

-This is not valid python code and you won't want to leave it like this.
-You'll probably want to change it to look like either version before you tried to merge.
+This is not valid Python code; you won't want to leave it like this.
+You'll probably want to change it to look like either version before you try to merge.
 Make the changes, and then save it.
 Now you need to do another commit:

 1 git commit –a –m 'Merge fix'

-Because git knew you were in the middle of a merge, that's all you need to do; the merge is now complete.
+Because git knew you were in the middle of a merge, you only need to do that; the merge is now complete.

 Pushing and Pulling

-Next you're ready to push your changes up to your GitHub repository.
-Make sure you're in the branch you want to push up to GitHub, such as new feature, by checking it out if necessary:
+Next, you're ready to push your changes up to your GitHub repository.
+Make sure you're in the branch you want to push up to GitHub, such as a new feature, by checking it out if necessary:

 1 git checkout newfeature